Coding Bootcamp FAQ

 • Can I apply for more than one scholarship?

-• When is the scholarship submission deadline?
+• When is the scholarship deadline?

-Students can submit a scholarship application anytime before their program’s enrollment deadline.
+Students can submit a scholarship application any time before their program’s enrollment deadline.
 Should you be awarded a scholarship, this will be reflected in your Enrollment Agreement.
 Scholarships cannot be awarded past the enrollment deadline.

 • If I am awarded a scholarship, how will I receive it?